jeffwright13/pytest-tui/README.md

 ## Contributing

-Contributions are very welcome.
-Please run pyflakes and black on any code before submitting a PR.
+Contributions are welcome.
+Please run pyflakes, isort and black on any code before submitting a PR.

 I have tried to make the TUIs and the HTML page as clean as possible, but I am not a UI expert and I am sure many improvements could be made.
 If you are slick with user interfaces, I would love some help!